Storyline 360 Accessibility Conformance Report

 Supports

-All features are documented in the Storyline 360 user guide.
-Additional knowledge base articles can be found on our support site.
+Accessibility features and information about compatibility with assistive technologies are documented in the Storyline 360 user guide and related knowledge base articles on our support site.

 12.2 Support Services